lakshyarao22/alexa/Home.md

 ## Authorization

 The AVS Device SDK for C++ relies on Login With Amazon (LWA) to authorize your client to use AVS.
-The SDK [authorization guide](https://github.com/alexa/avs-device-sdk/wiki/Authorization#) provides instructions on how to authorize the sample app with AVS using LWA.
-For general information about authorization, view the AVS [Authorization](https://developer.amazon.com/alexa-voice-service/auth) page.
+The [SDK authorization guide](https://github.com/alexa/avs-device-sdk/wiki/Authorization#) provides instructions on how to authorize the sample app with AVS using LWA.
+For general information about authorization, view the AVS [authorization](https://developer.amazon.com/alexa-voice-service/auth) page.

 ## Documentation